Pr0xximity999/Quartz/content/index.md

 # introduction
 Hiiii
 So this is like, my(Tom's) digital garden to write blogs, school stuff, random information, ideas i might get or anything i feel like really.
+It's running on the quartz 4 engine.

 At the moment you might notice something:
 <br>